It is a better social care system

 In addition to all of the reasons above, we know that free personal care is something that people want.
 In fact, the appetite for free personal care transcends politics, wealth, geography and age.

-We know this because as part of this research we conducted some polling with over 2000 adults in England to learn about their views on free personal care and their willingness to pay more in tax to make it happen.
-We learnt that almost three quarters (74%) of 18-64 year-olds support the introduction of free personal care and over two thirds (69%) would be willing to contribute more to fund it.
+We know this because as part of this research we conducted some polling with over 2,000 adults in England to learn about their views on free personal care and their willingness to pay more in tax to make it happen.
+We learnt that over three quarters (78%) of adults in England want free personal care for those aged 65+ who need it, and almost three quarters (74%) would be willing to contribute more to fund it.*

 We also conducted focus groups with older people around England and heard first hand of people's despair at the current social care system and the strong desire for change.